geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 # Testing

-This page documents our approach to testing the GeoGardenClub application.
+This page documents our current approach to testing the GeoGardenClub app.

 ## Run the tests